arrow-progressPipelines

 Customization

-The following three stages share the same customizable attributes
+All five stages share the same customizable attributes:

 • Code integration